Founder of James Lovell Productions Ltd.

 ... has written and directed shows for the BBC, Walt Disney Company, Cartoon Network, Nickelodeon, Mattel and multiple brands ranging from Butlin's to Harrods.

-He has produced some of the UK’s most memorable publicity stunts and experiential campaigns, broken several world records and created a world-famous Santa School.
+He has produced some of the UK’s most memorable publicity stunts and experiential campaigns, broken several world records and created the nation's only professional Santa School.

 Writer